ColumPaget/Mimeguard/README.md

 # now start listing mime-types that are safe
 FileType message/rfc822 safe
 FileType application/ms-tnef safe
-FileType multipart/* safe
+FileType multipart/* safe container
-FileType multipart/mixed container safe
+FileType multipart/alternative safe
 FileType */xml safe
 FileType */csv safe
 FileType text/* safe
 FileType audio/* safe
 FileType video/* safe

+### must define 'html' as a container so that links within an html doc get examined as files
+FileType text/html container safe

 ## xls doc ppt, these are all of type 'application/x-ole-storage'.
 Mimeguard recognizes that mimetype internally
 ## and does further checks on it